 Cultural Events & Celebrations For March 2020

-Women’s History Month.
 A celebration of women and their influence on culture and history.
-Women’s History Month began in the USA but is now recognised around the world.
+Women’s History Month began in the USA as Women’s History Week, but the full month-long event is now recognised around the world.
 (International Women’s Day also takes place on the 8th March.)

 Cultural Events & Celebrations For April 2020